ant-media/ant-media-documentation/docs/guides/publish-live-stream/srt/wirecast.md

 # SRT Ingest using Wirecast

 Wirecast is a live video streaming production tool by Telestream.
 It allows users to create live or on-demand broadcasts for the web.
-Wirecast supports various sources for capturing such as webcams, IP cameras, NDIs and capture cards.
+Wirecast supports various sources for capturing, such as webcams, IP cameras, NDIs, and capture cards.

-- Some encoders like **Wirecast do not have support for streamId**.
+- Some encoders, like **Wirecast do not have support for streamId**.
-- There are also many IP cameras that support SRT Output but does not support streamId.
+- There are also many IP cameras that support SRT output but do not support streamId.

 - Starting from **version 2.8.0, Ant Media Server supports SRT without streamId**.
 - In this scenario, the enocder/camera IP address will behave like streamId and it will be published to the **LiveApp** application by default.

 ## Create a Stream With Wirecast

-To create a stream with Wirecast, it is first needed to add a source.
+To create a stream with Wirecast, it is first necessary to add a source.

 - Move your cursor to the **Clear Layer** and Click on the **+ icon** to add a source.